ess-dmsc/just-bin-it/README.md

 the requested configuration.
 For example: if the config specifies a 2-D histogram then the simulated data will be 2-D.

-### One-shot plot
-When the `one-shot-plot` option is specified then the program with collect a small amount of data, histogram it and then plot the histogram before stopping.
-This can be useful for checking that the data and program are behaving correctly.
+### Enabling a heartbeat
+When a heartbeat topic is supplied via the `hb-topic` option then just-bin-it will send periodic messages to that topic.

 Note: no histogram data is written to the output topic in Kafka with this mode.

 ```
-python bin/just-bin-it.py --brokers localhost:9092 --topic hist_commands --one-shot-plot
+python bin/just-bin-it.py --brokers localhost:9092 --topic hist_commands --hb-topic heartbeat
 ```

 ### Supplying a configuration file